Healthy relationships with one’s neighbors contributes much to one’s happiness and the use of the property.

 - Disputed Flow of Water

-- Damage or interference with property by neighbor’s contractor
+- Damage or Interference with Property by Neighbor’s Construction Project

 - Disputes over Flooding